joshuacoles/flashtex-generator/README.md

 # Flashtex Gen

-I use the Flashtex app to do spaced repitition, but I want to write the cards in markdown files for easier editing and version control.
-This script converts markdown files to the Flashtex format.
+I use the [Flashtex](https://flashtex.app/) app to do spaced repitition, but I want to write the cards in markdown files for easier editing and version control.
+This script converts markdown files to the `apkg` Anki format which Flashtex can import.

+## Card Identity

+Cards are identified by the deck name and the card title.
+If a card with the same title already exists in the deck, it will be updated.
+If you don't change either of these, the card will be updated.

+While I haven't checked, the Flashtex app adds a tag for the deck name and the generic `#anki` tag to each card, so I suggest you don't use these tags in your cards, nor name the deck `anki`.

 ## Usage